Create an account sign-up-diamond

 Here is a list of the campgrounds in Banff National Park:

-Tunnel Mountain Village – This is a large campground located just above the town of Banff, it’s a 15-20 minute walk into town, but longer on the way back.
-This campground is made up of Tunnel Mountain Village I, Village II, Village III and Tunnel Mountain Trailer.
-All told there are over 1,000 sites at Tunnel Mountain.
-There are also a lot of services, such as toilets, showers, sani-dumps, and evening interpretive programs.
+Tunnel Mountain Village – This is a large campground located just above the town of Banff, it’s a 15-20 minute walk into town.
+There are over 1,000 sites at Tunnel Mountain, with toilets, showers, sani-dumps, and evening interpretive programs.
 Tunnel Mountain Village II has OTENTik’s.
 Overall, Tunnel Mountain is a great campground near Banff.

 Two Jack Main – This campground has almost 350 sites and is set in the forest on the way to Lake Minnewanka.
-There are flush toilets and sani-dumps here, though no interpretive program.
-Two Jack Main campground also has equipped campsites, if you want to give camping a try without buying all the gear.
+There are flush toilets and sani-dumps here.
+Two Jack Main campground also has equipped campsites.

-Two Jack Lakeside – Two Jack Lakeside is near to Two Jack Main, however it is very different, being smaller and better situated.
-Two Jack Lakeside is one of the first campgrounds to fill in Banff National Park, and it is spectacularly set on the shores of Two Jack Lake.
-There are flush toilets and showers here, as well as a sani-dump .
-This is a small campground, with 64 campsites and 10 oTENTik’s.
+Two Jack Lakeside – Small and spectacularly situated on the shores of Two Jack Lake.
+This is one of the first campgrounds to fill in Banff National Park.
+There are flush toilets and showers, as well as a sani-dump, 64 campsites and 10 oTENTik’s.

-Castle Mountain – Castle Mountain campground has 43 first-come, first-served campsites.
-This campground is located on the Bow Valley Parkway (Highway 1A), and is a good option when other campgrounds are booked.
+Castle Mountain – Castle Mountain campground has 43 first-come, first-served campsites on the Bow Valley Parkway (Highway 1A).
+A good option when other campgrounds are booked.

-Protection Mountain – Protection Mountain campground has 72 first-come, first-served campsites.
-This campground is located on the Bow Valley Parkway (Highway 1A), and is a good option when other campgrounds are booked.
+Protection Mountain – Protection Mountain campground has 72 first-come, first-served campsites on the Bow Valley Parkway (Highway 1A).
+Another good alternative when other campgrounds are booked.

-Lake Louise – Lake Louise Campground has 206 campsites protected by bear fencing and 189 hard-sided campsites which aren’t protected by bear fencing.
+Lake Louise – Lake Louise Campground has 206 campsites protected by bear fencing and 189 hard-sided campsites.
 The tent campground is a wonderful campground with toilets, showers and a great interpretive program.
 You can walk into the hamlet of Lake Louise in about 10 minutes.

-Backcountry Camping - Banff National Park also has exceptional.
-You need to book your sites early in the year, as weekends and popular sites book up almost immediately.
-It is much easier to plan your trip and book your site on-line.
+Backcountry Camping - Banff National Park has exceptional backcountry camping.
+Book your sites early in the year, as weekends and popular sites book up almost immediately.
+Reserve on-line.
 Note that many backcountry sites don’t allow fires at all, so make sure you have a warm sleeping bag.

 Mountain Huts in Banff